prioritizr/prioritizr/docs/reference/feature_abundances.md

 object containing the total amount (`"absolute_abundance"`) and proportion (`"relative_abundance"`) of the distribution of each feature in the planning units.
-Here, each row contains data that pertain to a specific feature in a specific management zone (if multiple zones are present).
-This object contains the following columns:
+Here, each row contains data that pertain to a particular feature in a particular management zone (if multiple zones are present).
+This object contains the following columns.

 - feature: